 The Graduate School, in collaboration with the Center for Teaching and Learning, offers an Interdisciplinary Graduate Certificate in University Teaching.
 The Certificate is presented in cooperation with academic departments and administrative units that support teaching and learning.
-The goal of the Certificate is to provide doctoral and terminal professional degree students with a multifaceted program that supports the enhancement of the student’s teaching skills, prepares them for future academic positions, and provides an academic credential that should enhance students’ opportunities for academic employment.
-Graduate students interested in the Certificate should submit a formal application as soon as they have formulated plans for pursuing the Certificate.
+The goal of the Certificate is to provide doctoral and terminal professional degree students with a multifaceted program that supports the enhancement of the student’s teaching skills, prepares them for future academic positions, and provides an academic credential that should enhance student’s opportunities for academic employment.
+A graduate student interested in the Certificate should submit a formal application as soon as they have formulated plans for pursuing the Certificate.
 The application should include a letter of support from a faculty member who will serve as a mentor during the student’s pursuit of the Certificate.
-Although it is desirable that this individual be a member of the graduate student’s advisory committee, this is not required.
-The mentor may be an individual in the student’s department, a Teaching Academy member, or a faculty member teaching one of the courses accepted as part of the Certificate.
-In addition to the application, students should submit a plan of study for approval by the Certificate director.
+The mentor should be an individual in the graduate student’s same discipline or a closely related area of study and may or may not be on the student’s advisory committee.
+In addition to the application, the student should submit a plan of study for approval by the Certificate director.
 This plan of study should be submitted as early as possible after the student has decided to pursue the Certificate.
-Judy Milton, Certificate director (email@example.com) is more than willing to assist the student in developing the plan of study.
+Judy Milton, Certificate director (firstname.lastname@example.org) is more than willing to assist the student in developing the plan of study.

 Graduate students enrolled in the program will satisfy the following minimum requirements:

 - Four Sections of Teaching at UGA: Provide instruction in at least four sections at the University of Georgia as teacher of record, or as discussion or laboratory TA with significant responsibilities.
 Submitted documentation should include the sections with course number, date (to be) taught, and a brief description of the graduate student’s responsibilities.